takasumir/osakacycling/content/posts/n-kawachi-cycle-path/index.md

 ## Summary

-The Kitakawachi Cycle Line is not easy to ride except for the bank of the Yodogawa River, nor does it have any highlights.
+The North Kawachi Cycle Line is not easy to ride except for the bank of the Yodogawa River, nor does it have any highlights.
 It was not as interesing as expected.
 You can park your car at Tsurumi-ryokuchi and Fukakita-ryokuchi.
 I think the South Kawachi Cycle Line was more fun to ride.